|

 Don't forget to run the super class' c<pre_configure()> method.

-META: to be completed
+new_test_configMETA: to be completed

-is first installed or used, it will save the
+When Apache::Test is first installed or used, it will save the

-to a configuration file Apache::TestConfigData
+to a configuration file Apache::TestConfigData.
+This information

 will then be used in setting these options for subsequent uses of

-unless temprorarily overridden, either by setting the
+Apache-Test unless temprorarily overridden, either by setting the

-appropriate environment variable (APACHE_TEST_HTTPD
+appropriate environment variable (APACHE_TEST_HTTPD,

 is run.